ocpi/ocpi/OCPI.md

 As it is possible to set up a charging schedule, a list of start date time and the requested maxPower in watts is expected.
 The charge point will behave as specified based on it's own current time and the part of the specified list is 'active'.
 It is expected to have non-overlapping start date times.
 Absolute date times in the ISO8601 format are expected to prevent the wrong interpretation of time relative to receiving these messages.

-maxPower is specified in watts, to be compatible with the OCPP spec.
+max_power is specified in **watts**, to be compatible with the OCPP spec.

+**TODO: OCPP allows for the use of Amperage, smart charging group is to decide the final format**

 tariffType is a chosen string of 2 characters.
 The string is free and the specification is currently agreed upon between operator and provider.

 **expected behaviour**

 A charge point will always start charging in it's default mode without waiting for this message as it is not said that this message will be sent / received.
+Local Load Balancing may be applied according to the operator needs and will be notified via the NDR messages.

-This message may be sent more than a single time.
-When it is sent more often, it's only allowed to ask for more maxPower than before, otherwise the message should be denied.
-Next to that, the tariffType may only change when the maxPower is allowed to change.
+The RequestChargingProfile message may be sent more than a single time.
+When a change is applied by the operator, a new section in the chargesession will be registered for billing. (see the CDR format for more information)

-These restrictions are meant to prevent possible fraud as in the current processing, the last passed tariffType will be copied into the final CDR.

 #### response

 Response is an OK that it is received as expected.
 Actual acceptance / denial is provided via the NDR callback interface.
 The operator will send a ChargingProfileAccepted, ChargingProfileFailed or ChargingProfileDenied.
 These are explained in the NDR interface chapter.

-### NDR interface
+### Provider implemented interfaces

-The NDR callback interface is served by the provider
+Notifications: NDR callback interface

 This interface is implemented at the receiver side (the one that called the OCPI interface with a subscribe needs to implement this interface for receiving the NDR calls)